 Can you create a powerful architectural rendering that avoids following tired tropes and common clichés?
 If so, submit it for the One Rendering Challenge, brought to you in partnership with Fiverr, where you can find the services you need for your architecture projects and more.
-The Early Entry Deadline is November 22nd, so enter now for a chance to win $2,500, professional rendering packages and global recognition:
+The Regular Entry Deadline is December 20th, so enter now for a chance to win $2,500, professional rendering packages and global recognition:

 With architectural renderings proliferating across the web, having the foresight to avoid relying on prevalent methods is essential to help you stand out, and can have the added benefit of helping you clarify the narrative of your project.

 To help you with your submission, we asked the members of our esteemed One Rendering Challenge jury for their thoughts on what rendering mistakes and annoying trends really grate on them.
 Take notes, renderers!

 1. Filling a scene with busy details

 It’s important that your renderings communicate the desired character and tone of the architecture.
 Overloading an image with unnecessary or superfluous details can cloud the unique essence of a structure.
 Sometimes, the simpler a scene, the more effective it is in expressing itself.
 Architectural visualization specialist Ronen Bekerman asserts: “Stop trying to get it all into a single image!
 Some mystery goes a long way when trying to evoke emotion.”

 2. Creating excessively bleak and depressing atmospheres